SainsburyWellcomeCentre/NeuralPlayground/README.md

 ### 6. Lisence

-More details about the liscence can be found [Lisence](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/lisence.md)
+More details about the liscence can be found at [Lisence](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/lisence.md)

 ## Contributors ✨